Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 Container image configuration

-with the values of the actual values of the ${LOGIN_SERVER}
+with the actual value of the ${LOGIN_SERVER}

 # Container Image Build